steveblurr/google-homepage/README.md

 This exciting project is about dissecting a website.
 I will be mimicing how Google.Com looks.
+December 2019.

 Some of the skills that are demonstrated here are: